logseq/logseq/scripts/README.md

 #### Create graph scripts

 These scripts generate custom database graphs written with nbb-logseq.
-If this your first time generating a DB graph, it is recommended to first try the `dev:db-create` bb task in [db graph tasks](../docs/dev-practices.md#db-graph-tasks) as it only requires writing EDN.
+If this is your first time generating a DB graph, first try the `dev:db-create` bb task in [db graph tasks](../docs/dev-practices.md#db-graph-tasks) as it only requires writing EDN.